Phantom Load: Understanding your hidden energy costs

 What is Phantom Load?

-Phantom Load is the name for the appliances left switched on in your home, adding to your energy bill without you necessarily knowing about it.
+Phantom Load is the name for the energy used by appliances left switched on or on standby in your home, adding to your energy bill without you necessarily knowing about it.
 They can be categorised in three ways.

-- The things you leave plugged in or on standby.
+- Modern electronics or appliances left plugged in or on standby.

 - The things you know are on but don't know what they're costing.

-For example, do you know how much your electric towel rail costs you each day?
+For example, do you know how much your electric towel rail costs you each day (a 1kW unit without a thermostat would be £6.96 PER DAY!)?
 How about your electric underfloor heating?
 Or those halogen spotlights?
+We have listed some indicative costs below.
 Once you’re armed with this information, you can then make smart decisions about using your things more efficiently.